DauMoe/note/interview_question.md

 - Provide solutions for not re-render component when the redux store change
 - Create your own middleware with Redux?
 - How can I make an Ajax request (api request) with redux?
+   - You can `dispatch` an action after AJAX request done

 - Why Redux Thunk easier than Saga?
 - Redux Saga?
 Why is it invented how is it different from Redux Thunk or something like that?
 Side effect tasks?
 - Use generator for such purpose and why do we use generator functions?